apache/parquet-site/content/en/blog/features/alp_encoding.md

 </div>

-Since each value is stored as a bit-packed integer of a fixed width, the location of an arbitrary row requires computing the offset of the encoded bits.
+Since each value is stored as a bit-packed integer of a fixed width, locating an arbitrary row requires computing the offset of the encoded bits.
 To decode the value, the frame of reference, exponent, and factor are applied to the encoded value to recover the original floating-point value.
-Finally, the exception indices are checked for the target row, and if present the exception value is returned instead.
+Finally, the exception indices are checked for the target row, and if an exception is present, its value is returned instead.

 {{% alert title="Example" color="info" %}}